till-h/piphone/doc/twilio.md

 4. When the user presses the call button, the Twilio Device makes a request to the URL that the TwiML application points to, in our case `http://aabb1122.ngrok.io/voice`.
 This request contains as parameters the number to be called and the caller ID.
 5. `http://aabb1122.ngrok.io/voice` directs to `localhost:5000/voice`, using ngrok.
-6. `localhost:5000/voice` contains TwiML that instructs the device to
+6. `localhost:5000/voice` contains TwiML that instructs the device to:
    1. Read out the number being called
    2. Dial the number, thus initiating the connection from the Device inside the browser to a phone number.

+Happy chatting!

 # Official Twilio Docs
 https://www.twilio.com/docs/